Mesmerizing Monaco 🇲🇨

 La Condamine, Monaco |

-We were almost done with our splendid Euro Tour, but our last stop - unbeknownst to us - would make our escapade even grander exponentially.
+We were almost done with our Euro Tour, but our last stop - unbeknownst to us - would make our escapade even grander exponentially.

 Monaco is indeed the wealthiest, most affluent nation in the world... and the dollars are speaking from amongst everything you see in every corner of this miniscule country.
 It is beautiful, it is organized, it is spotless!